Mujjabi/DevOps/Git/Git.md

 |keyboard|1    |300         |Bought       |

 ## Code Block
-1. using the ` key.
+1. using the (`) key.
-To paste a simple code block, you can use three (`) S
+- To paste a simple code block, you can use three (`) S
+- This key can also be used to highlight a text or paragraph.
+Just put it at the begining of that paragraph like this. `Hey my friends`

 2. Code block with the syntax of the language
-You still using the three
+- You still add a code block using the same three symbols, however, at the end, you need to add the naming of the specific langauge below the closing (`).
+Forexample add .yaml to a docker file.

 #### Adding Link
 To add a link you open the ([) to add the message like click here and then use the brackets to add the link.
 Forexample [Here](https://github.com/Mujjabi) is the link to my github account.
 Remember to not put space between the closing ] and the opening (, otherwise it will look like this [Here] (https://github.com/Mujjabi).